poole/poole/information/index.md

 # Information

 > *This text is a short story of my life not my resume!
-You can fine about my [skills](http://kary.us/skills) in it’s own page*
+You can find about my [skills](http://kary.us/skills) in it’s own page*

 This is fun to write about yourself!
 My name is obviously Pouya Kary and I was born in January 8th 1996, I love creating things that I want to exist that are mostly programs.<br>